RedHatCloudForms/cfme-versions/README.md

 most recent `y-stream` (minor) version release of CFME.
 However, in the case of bug fixes, patch versions might be included.

-In the cases where this is need, just add to the `CFME::Versions.version` method a `+ ".1"` to the end of the method to bump the version, and update tests as needed.
+In the cases where a patch is needed, just update the `CFME::Versions.version` method a `+ ".X"` to the end of the method to bump the version (where `X` is the patch level that needs to be bumped), and update tests as needed.

+When a new version is released, reset the end of the string to `+ ".0"` for consistency.

 Usage